 A Withered Hand

 A man who had a withered hand could not use his hand like a regular person could in his daily life.
 By his hand being deformed he would not have the strength that was required to allow him to perform manual labor which was done to financially support himself.
 The lack of strength in the one hand would cause a man to have to use his other hand to overcompensate of not having the use of his right hand.
-If the man’s father had been a bricklayer or a carpenter like Joseph, because of his hand being withered he would not be able to carry on his father’s name by the work of his hands (Matthew 13:55).
-The word of God does not tell us the name of the man who had this withered hand who was in the synagogue.
+If the man’s father had been a bricklayer or a carpenter like Joseph, because of his hand being withered he would not be able to carry on his father’s name by the word of his hands (Matthew 13:55).
+The word of God does not tells us the name of the man who had this withered hand who was in the synagogue.
 It does not tell us what tribe he was from, his age or how long he had this condition.
-However, what we do know about him is that he had become the object of the Pharisee’s purpose to discredit Jesus and the life He lived before all men.
+However, what we do know about him is that he had become the object of the Pharisees purpose to try and discredit Jesus and the life He lived before all men.

 Dealing with Religious People